Start at the beginning

 Sogdiana was an important nation on the Silk Road in Central Asia from around 400 BC to 1000 AD.Â Sogdian traders went far and wide as merchants, similar to the Phoenicians; like the Phoenicians, they spread their language and their … Continue reading

 The two Meroitic scripts (one from the hieroglyphic, one from the Demotic) seem like the bastard love children of Egyptian and Old Persian, and Old Persian was a bit of a bastard love-child itself.
-The script is sort of an … Continue reading
+The two scripts have a one-to-one … Continue reading

 Demotic was significant in the history of language understanding, as it was one of the three scripts on the Rosetta Stone (along with Greek script and Egyptian hieroglyphics).Â However, it is really only a font difference from hieratic (or hieroglyphics). … Continue reading